syncfusion-content/flutter-docs/Flutter/sparkline/overview.md

 ---
 layout: post
-title: Overview of Syncfusion Flutter Sparkline
+title: Overview of Syncfusion Flutter Spark charts
-description: Learn the key features available in Syncfusion Flutter Sparline and overview about Syncfusion Flutter Sparkline
+description: Learn the key features available in Syncfusion Flutter Spark chart and overview about Syncfusion Flutter Spark charts
 platform: flutter
 control: Sparkline
 documentation: ug
 ---

-# Overview Of Syncfusion Flutter Sparkline
+# Overview Of Syncfusion Flutter Spark charts

-Syncfusion Flutter Sparkline is a very small chart, typically drawn without axes or coordinates.
+Syncfusion Flutter Spark/Micro charts are light weight chart, typically drawn without axes or coordinates.
 It presents the general shape of data’s in a simple and highly condensed way.

 ## Key features

-* Supports 4 different types of sparkline such as line, area, win-loss, bar.
+* Supports 4 different types of spark charts such as line, area, win-loss, and bar.
-* To provide marker support for all types.
+* Provides marker support for line and area chart types.
+* Supports for trackball to display additional information about data points on interaction with the spark chart.
-* Supports to draw trackball in sparkline
+* Supports for data label to display the information about the data point.
-* Supports to draw plot bands.
+* Supports to draw plot bands which is used to highlight a particular range.